Xinming Tu

 Weiming Lake, Bo Ya Ta, Peking University

-I am a second year PhD student at the Paul Allen School of Computer Science and Engineering at University of Washington supervised by Sara Mostafavi.
+I am a third year PhD student at the Paul Allen School of Computer Science and Engineering at University of Washington supervised by Sara Mostafavi.
 Before my PhD, I earned BSs in Biology and Computer Science from Peking University.
 During my undergraduate, I did some bioinformatics research at Gao Lab.
-In addition, I also worked as a summer intern at Zhao Lab at Yale University and Sheng Lab at the University of Washington.
-I also spent six months on ML Group of Microsoft Research Asia as a Full-time research Intern.
 Please see my CV for more information.

 My research interest is using machine learning to decipher the principle of genomics.
-Recently my research focused on regulatory genomics under the single-cell context, including sequence to function, multi-omics integration, perturbation modeling.
+Recently my research focused on regulatory genomics under cell state context, including sequence to function, multi-omics integration, perturbation modeling.

 news